kubernetes/kubernetes/examples/javaee/README.md

 ### Start MySQL Service

 We are creating a [_Service_](../../docs/user-guide/services.md) to expose the TCP port of the MySQL server.
 A Service distributes traffic across a set of Pods.
-The order of Service and the targeted Pods does not matter.
-However Service needs to be started before any other Pods consuming the Service are started.
+The order of Service and the targeted Pods do not matter.
+However the Service needs to be started before any other Pods consuming the Service are started.

-In this application, we will use a Kubernetes Service to provide a discoverable endpoints for the MySQL endpoint in the cluster.
+In this application, we will use a Kubernetes Service to provide  discoverable endpoints for the MySQL endpoint in the cluster.
 MySQL service target pods with the labels `name: mysql-pod` and `context: docker-k8s-lab`.

-Here is definition of the MySQL service: [mysql-service.yaml](mysql-service.yaml)
+Here is definition of the MySQL Service: [mysql-service.yaml](mysql-service.yaml)

 <!-- BEGIN MUNGE: mysql-service.yaml -->
 <!-- END MUNGE: EXAMPLE -->